scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 1 hour

 Inflict an area with a supernatural gloom centered on a point you can see within range.
 Make a spellcasting roll, with the total area of the gloom increasing by 2 for every success.
 Every undead creature inside the gloom adds 1 superior die to all rolls.
 Mundane lights only provides light to adjacent tiles and magical light spreads half as far.
 All undead inside the gloom regain 1 wound at the start of their turns while all healing effects on living creatures heal for half of their value, rounding up.

 Add an enhanced die for every level cast above 4th.

+#### Essence Drain
+*4th level*

+- **Casting Time:** 6+ AP
+- **Range:** 3
+- **Duration:** instant
+- **Damage Type:** death

+Drain the essence out of a creature in range that you can see, siphoning their health and mana.
+Make a spellcasting roll against the creatures Stamina.
+On success they take 3 wound dice in damage, restoring health for half the damage dealt, rounding up, and siphoning an equal amount of mana to the health restored.
+You may spend more AP than the base cost of this spell, dealing an extra wound for every 2 AP spent over the minimum.

+When cast against an undead creature all wound dice are replaced with wounds and it ignores any resistance to death damage.
+You do not restore health against undead targets, instead restoring mana equal to half the damage dealt, rounded up.

+Add an enhanced die for every level cast above 4th.